sunscrapers/fastapi-htmx-daisyui/README.md

 `CORS Protection`:
 Cross-Origin Resource Sharing (CORS) is a security feature that controls which web domains are permitted to access resources from your web application, preventing unauthorized cross-origin requests.

+### Performance tests

+Comprehensive performance tests have been crafted using the Locust tool for our Python project.
+Docker Compose services `perf_tests_full` and `perf_tests_partial` orchestrate the execution of performance scripts.

+- perf_tests_full:
+  - Run a full load tests by visiting http://localhost:8089/.
+- perf_tests_partial:
+  - Run a partial load tests by visiting http://localhost:8090/.

 Feel free to explore and modify the project to suit your needs!